gmirsky/aws-azure-vpn/README.md

 terraform apply tfplan
 ```

 The apply command will execute what terraform planned in the plan command and provision the cloud resources to both the AWS and Azure clouds simultaneously.
-Be aware that this script can take over thirty (30) minutes to execute.
-Azure alone take about twenty minutes to provision its VPN gateway and AWS takes around twelve (12) minutes.

 ```bash
 terraform destroy